Dev-devadath/ChapterGenie/README.md

 # ChapterGenie

-A FastAPI backend service that generates chapter timestamps for YouTube videos using Google's Gemini AI.
-This project includes both a backend API and a frontend web application (Chapter Genie) for a complete user experience.
+ChapterGenie is a web-based tool that automatically generates timestamps (chapters) for YouTube videos using AI.
+By analyzing video transcripts, it identifies key moments and structures them into clear, clickable chapters, enhancing the viewing experience.

 ## Features